KickAss101/CSE-cs-GITAM-2020-24/SEM IV/COA/COA 5.md

 ![[coa-associative-memory.png | 400]]
 - An associative memory consists of a _memory array and logic for 'm' words with 'n' bits per word_.
 - The functional registers like the argument register **A** and key register **K** each have **n** bits, one for each bit of a word.
 The match register **M** consists of **m** bits, one for each memory word.
-- The words which are kept in the memory are compared in parallel with the content of the argument register.
+- The words which are kept in the memory are _compared in parallel with the content of the argument register_.

 __Associative memory organization__
 - memory array